AdHoc-Protocol/AdHoc-protocol/README.md

 - **Delete:** Wrap entities in `org.unirail.Meta.X<>`: `X<Agent.Login>`
 - **Add:** Reference new entities normally
-- **Modify transitions:** Explicitly reference the target stage (even if self-referencing)
+- **Modify transitions:** Explicitly reference the target State (even if self-referencing)

 > [!NOTE]
-> Modified branches are identified by their transition target stage.
+> Modified branches are identified by their transition target State.

 #### Example: Removing Entities from a Branch